vreezy/QuillWrapper/README.md

 # Tests

 ## Blackbox Tests

-TODO
+### Border
+*init - Border Color is gray 1px

-- [ ] on Hover - Border Color get Black
+*on Hover - Border Color get Black 1px
-- [ ] This is an incomplete item
+*on out - Border Color is gray 1px
+*on focus - Border Color is Blue 2px
+*on blur - Border Color is gray 1px
+*focus

 # Original Readme from create-react-app